MLReef/mlreef/docs/content/80-on-prem/0-README.md

 ```
 The container comes up with a default runner running on same docker network on localhost.

+The mlreef app would be available  on `http://localhost`.

 ### Run mlreef in a separate docker network